JokerJosh1234/EchoBot/README.md

 `Context.cs`: Manages contexts for when a modal or select menu is created; data gets removed when it is not needed anymore.
 This design makes coding modals and select menus easier.

+The inherit class `Event` is used not as a command, but has a callback hub.
+It contains callbacks like ReceivedMessage (commonly known as 'onMessageCreate') and over 60 more callbacks.

 ## Custom Slash Command Creation

 Easily add your own custom slash commands with EchoBot by following a streamlined process designed for C# developers.